nataliepopescu/verifopt/meetings/mae_meeting_3_6_25.md

 from potential dynamism, can get either:
 - switch statement
-    - always want to be here
+    - always want to be here (if going to optimize)
 - conditionals or arbitrary jumps

 how to add compiler hints